phoenixding/methrafo/README.txt

    it to bigWig format.
 Please refer methrafo.bamScript command above for converion instruction.

-   You might need use methrafo.download the download corresponding reference genome.
-But you may also allow to download the reference genome yourself.
+   You might need to use methrafo.download the download corresponding reference genome.
+But you are also allowed to download the reference genome yourself.
    The reference genome folder needs to contain the following files: all chromsome sequences in fasta format; chromosome size file containing the length information of the chromosome.

 2) We provided a trained model on human (Based on breast luminal cells dataset from roadmap database).
-You tested on a few other datasets on human and it shows pretty good performance in terms of running time and correlation with Bisulfite-Seq data.
+We tested it  on a few other datasets on human and it shows pretty good performance in terms of running time and correlation with Bisulfite-Seq data.
-   You can use the trained model we provided or you can use the methrafo.train script we provide to build your own model by specifying MeDIP-Seq input and Bisulfite-Seq output.
-   Please refer methrafo.train command for complete details.
+   You can use the trained model we provided or you can use the methrafo.train script we provide to build your own model by specifying MeDIP-Seq input (in bigWig format) and Bisulfite-Seq output (in bigWig format) Please refer methrafo.train command for complete details.

-3) With the provided trained model (or your own trained model), we are using methrafo.predict to predict the genome wide methylation level.
+3) With the provided trained model (or your own trained model), we provided the command methrafo.predict to predict the genome wide methylation level.
 The output file is a Wiggle (.wig) format file.
 You can visualize it using IGV or UCSC genome browser.
 You can also get the methylation level for any given genomic location easily from the generated wig file.